 Is an Extended-Stay Hotel Right for You?

-Residence Inn, the first extended-stay brand in America, was founded in 1975.
-Today there are dozens of extended-stay brands, from Embassy Suites, Hampton Inn and Staybridge Suites to Candlewood Suites, Homewood Suites, Extended Stay America, Comfort Suites, SpringHill Suites and many more.
+Residence Inn, the first American extended-stay brand, was founded in 1975.
+Today there are dozens of brands in this category, including Embassy Suites, Homewood Suites, Extended Stay America, Comfort Suites, SpringHill Suites and more.